Short-Range Solvent-Solvent and Ion-Solvent Correlations at Metal-Electrolyte Interfaces: Parameterization and Benchmarking: Interfacial solvation

 \section{Interfacial solvation}

 The solvent structure at electrochemical interfaces is strongly influenced by intricate interactions between the solvent and the electrode surface, encompassing electrostatic forces, van der Waals interactions, and even covalent contributions such as partial charge transfer of water molecules at the Pt(111)--water interface\cite{le2017determining}.
 Moreover, free electrons spill out from the electrode surface by approximately 1–2 \text{\AA}, which induces a substantial surface potential and markedly affects the electrostatic field sensed by the solvent.
-Therefore, accurate modeling of the interfacial solvent structure necessitates careful consideration of near--surface physics.
+Therefore, accurate modeling of the interfacial solvent structure necessitates careful consideration of near-surface physics.
 The DPPFT approach incorporates these effects within a grand-canonical framework.
 Specifically, the free electrons of the electrode are treated as an inhomogeneous gas using orbital-free DFT, while the short-range interactions between electrolyte solution particles and the electrode surface are semi-empirically described by Lennard--Jones or Morse potentials\cite{zhang2025structured,huang2023density,huang2021grand}.
-In addition, the Anderson--Newns chemisorption model can be employed to explicitly account for partial charge transfer\cite{huang2024variants}.
-By solving the closed set of equations derived within DPPFT, one can obtain the spatial distributions of particle densities (including both classical electrolyte solution particles and quantum electrons), the electrostatic potential, and the solvent polarization (see Ref.~\cite{zhang2025structured} or Supporting Materials for details).
+The gradient coefficient in the kinetic energy functional and the parameters of the short-range interaction potentials are electrode-specific.
+They can be calibrated using the recently developed Kohn--Sham--Poisson--Boltzmann model \cite{li2026benchmarking} and DFT-computed binding energies of electrolyte components\cite{tang2023origin}, respectively.
+In addition, the Anderson--Newns--Schmickler chemisorption model can be employed to explicitly account for partial charge transfer\cite{huang2024variants}.
+By solving the closed set of equations derived within DPPFT, one can obtain the spatial distributions of particle densities (including both classical electrolyte solution particles and quantum electrons), the electrostatic potential, and the solvent polarization (see Ref.~\cite{zhang2025structured} or Supporting Materials\cite{supplemental} for details).